Tim Farron: Early life and education

-Political career
+Parliamentary career

-Positions beginning prior to 2005
+Positions before 2005

-Farron contested North West Durham at the 1992 general election, where he finished in third place, behind the sitting Labour Party MP Hilary Armstrong and Conservative Party candidate (and future Prime Minister) Theresa May.
+Farron contested North West Durham at the 1992 general election, coming third with 14.6% of the vote behind the incumbent Labour Party MP Hilary Armstrong and Conservative candidate Theresa May.

 He then served on Lancashire County Council from 1993 to 2000 and was also a councillor for Leyland Central ward on South Ribble Borough Council from 1995 to 1999.

-Farron was selected to contest the Labour/Conservative marginal constituency of South Ribble at the 1997 general election, and again finished in third place.
-Thereafter, he was a Liberal Democrat candidate for the North West region in the 1999 European Parliament elections.
+Farron stood in South Ribble at the 1997 general election, coming third with 10.6% of the vote behind the Labour candidate David Borrow and the Conservative candidate Robert Atkins.

+He stood for the Liberal Democrats in the North West region in the 1999 European Parliament elections.

 At the 2001 general election, Farron contested the Westmorland and Lonsdale seat and finished second, reducing the majority of the sitting Conservative MP Tim Collins to 3,167.
 He then served as a councillor for the Milnthorpe ward on the South Lakeland District Council from 2004 to 2008.

 Westmorland and Lonsdale from 2005 win to 2009

-At the 2005 general election, Farron again fought Collins in Westmorland and Lonsdale, and this time won this election by a narrow margin of just 267 votes.
+At the 2005 general election, Farron again fought Collins in Westmorland and Lonsdale, and this time won the election by a narrow margin of just 267 votes.
 He made his maiden speech in Parliament on 25 May 2005.
 As a new MP, he became a member of the Education and Skills Select committee and was appointed as Youth Affairs Spokesperson for the Liberal Democrats.
 In 2005 he founded the all-party parliamentary group on hill farming, of which he was still chair as of March 2015.

-During Menzies Campbell's period as the Liberal Democrat leader, Farron was Campbell's Parliamentary Private Secretary.
+During Menzies Campbell's period as the Liberal Democrat leader, Farron was Campbell's parliamentary private secretary.
 In 2007 he was made a Liberal Democrat spokesman for Home Affairs.

 Farron resigned from the front bench of the Liberal Democrats on 5 March 2008 in protest at the party's abstention from a parliamentary vote on a proposed Conservative referendum on Britain's accession to the Lisbon Treaty.
 However he later returned to the party's front bench as spokesperson for Environment, Food and Rural Affairs.
 He is a member of the Beveridge Group within the Liberal Democrats.